Chevron posts profit on deep cost cuts, improved oil prices

 Wall Street analysts had expected a loss of 27 cents for the quarter, according to Refinitiv IBES data.

-Chief Financial Officer Pierre Breber said it was too soon to say the worst of the pandemic-related decline in oil demand was over.
+Chief Financial Officer Pierre Breber said it was too soon to say when the pandemic-related decline in oil demand will end.

 The outlook for energy consumption “depends on when the world - this country and other countries - get control of the pandemic and those activities resume.
 We don’t know when that’s going to be,” Breber said.